Erosion Control Material

 - Wetland Restoration

 Erosion control products can also be used in ecofriendly landscaping practices.
-Using coir and straw blankets and mats can stabilize soil and promote vegetation because of their biodegradable qualities.
+Using coir and straw mats can stabilize soil and promote vegetation because of their biodegradable qualities.
 When wanting to seed an area while still giving it added stability, using erosion control blankets or mats will enrich the soil when the products disintegrate.

 For more information on any of these products, check out more of our products: